getify/You-Dont-Know-JS/scope-closures/apA.md

 * If `renderLabel(..)` is a **function that gets passed somewhere else**, and that function is then invoked, then yes, `renderLabel(..)` is exercising a closure, because closure is what preserved its access to the original scope chain.

-* But if, as in the alternate conceptual model from Chapter 7, `renderLabel(..)` stays in place, and only a reference to it is passed to `forEach(..)`, is there any need for closure to preserve the scope chain of `renderLabel(..)`, while it executes synchronously right inside its own scope?
+* But if, as in the alternative conceptual model from Chapter 7, `renderLabel(..)` stays in place, and only a reference to it is passed to `forEach(..)`, is there any need for closure to preserve the scope chain of `renderLabel(..)`, while it executes synchronously right inside its own scope?
 No. That's just normal lexical scope.

-To understand why, consider this alternate form of `printLabels(..)`:
+To understand why, consider this alternative form of `printLabels(..)`:

 ```js
 function printLabels(labels) {